 props.conf directly and avoid using

-See "Create and maintain search time field extractions" in the core Splunk product documentation.
+See "Configure custom fields at search time" in the core Splunk product documentation.

 When you build a new add-on, decide on a name for the add-on folder.
 When you choose a name for your technology add-on folder, use the following naming convention: